gracez9630/murder-mystery/firstvote.md

-After a few more hours past by, the group got together and decided to cast a vote on who they believe is the killer.
+Once the police arrives, the group discuss who they believe is the most suspicious.

 Who do you vote?